 “Well, yeah!
 But so what!?”
 I hear you say.

 Bear with me.
 If the feeling of being stressed is just an expression of muscular tension, however subtle or strong, then if you could control the muscular contraction… you could… regulate or even control the feeling of being stressed!!

 Control the muscular contractions to control the ‘feelings’.

 Make the muscles relax and you will feel relaxed.
 And if you think about it, is it even possible to feel stressed when your muscles are completely relaxed?

 Try it, imagine how it would feel to be completely relaxed AND angry.

 Or completely wound up, tense AND care free.

 It’s impossible, because all our responses are Somatic.
 Encompassing our mind, body and emotions all at once.
 Because experientially mind, body and emotions are one.
-Therefore methods of regulating our bodily stress responses represent potent self care tools.
+Therefore, methods of regulating our bodily stress responses can be used as extemely potent self care tools.

 As alway thanks for reading!